Enegnei/Bitcoin-Wallet-Compatibility-Guide/README.md

 m / purpose' / coin_type' / account' / change / address_index

 + **Purpose:** This field, which was added through [BIP-43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki), indicates which standard the derivation path follows.
-Possibilities include `44` referring to the default [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) P2PKH / '1' legacy addresses, `45` referring to [BIP-45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) P2SH multi-party multi-signature wallets (proposed), `48` referring to hardware multisignature wallets (no BIP or standard proposal), `49` referring to [BIP-49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) P2WPKH-nested-in-P2SH / '3' SegWit addresses, or `84` referring to [BIP-84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) P2WPKH / 'bc1' native SegWit addresses.
+Possibilities include `44` referring to the default [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) P2PKH / '1' legacy addresses, `45` referring to [BIP-45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) P2SH multi-party multi-signature wallets (proposed), `47` referring to [BIP-47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki) reusable payment codes (draft), `48` referring to hardware multisignature wallets (no BIP or standard proposal), `49` referring to [BIP-49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) P2WPKH-nested-in-P2SH / '3' SegWit addresses, or `84` referring to [BIP-84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) P2WPKH / 'bc1' native SegWit addresses.
 Some wallet services are supporting more than one (as in, they can display both legacy and SegWit accounts derived from the same seed).
 + **Coin Type:** This field indicates which cryptocurrency is being used in a multi-currency wallet.
 All coins, including testnet bitcoin, are assigned [a constant number](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 For example, a derivation path for a Monero (XMR) account would be `m/44'/128'`. *Note that if finalized, BIP-45 would designate this level as the 'Cosigner Index' instead.*
 + **Account:** This field, in a multi-account wallet, indicates the identity or collection of addresses, which allow users to segregate funds for different things (ex. savings, donations). *Note that if finalized, BIP-45 would not include this field.*
 + **Change:** This field, if the constant `0` is present, indicates "external chain" (regular) addresses; if the constant `1`, indicates "internal chain" (change) addresses.